-The sale of timber is treated as qualifying REIT income and not the sale of "dealer property".
-This is because timber REITs may elect under US Internal Revenue Code Section 631(a) to treat the cutting and sale of timber as a sale or exchange that could be treated as a gain from the sale of real property.
+Timberlands include the forestland on which trees are grown commercially as well as the standing timber thereon.
+The sale of timber cut from the forestland is treated as qualifying REIT income and not a sale of "dealer property."
+This is because timber REITs may elect under Code Section 631(a) to treat the cutting and sale of timber as a sale or exchange that could be treated as a gain from the sale of real property.
+In addition, the sale of uncut trees can qualify as capital gain derived from the sale of real property.